Dylan-Hill/agile-store/README.md

-# groupStore
+# group project: Build an application using agile techniques.
-Group project creating a store built with a LAMP stack.
+Group creating online store built with a LAMP stack.